 I have never written an obit for as young a performing artist as Happy Bhavsar Nayak (1982-2022).
 In her short life span she had her talent blaze as if she knew it was short.
-And with it, she endeared herself to all – as much in life as in Gujarati theatre, films and television serials.
+And with it, she endeared herself to all – as much in life as in slot deposit pulsa.
 Her end was like a bolt from the blue.
 The secret of her being a beloved star was the sunny smile she wore which everyone flashed in social media and the outstanding acting talent she had at a young age.

 She was effortlessly versatile.
 In small roles in childhood and on stage in her college years, she was later in demand both in commercial theatre and amateur.
 In Vinod Jani’s milestone production Preet, Piyu ne Paanetar, her portrayals were not exactly required to be intensely emotional.
 As Kamini in Madhu Rye’s complex drama Koi Pan Ek Phool-nu Naam Bolo To, under the direction of Abhinay Banker, she was subtly expressive in multiple moods even when other characters spoke.
 She was comfortable in both the genres.

 Born and brought up in a family with an active professional interest in theatre and television, Happy had exposure to them even with participation right from childhood.
 Later, when she was pretty eminently known, she chose seven years ago, a good actor and tabla player Maulik Nayak as life partner.
 Over two months ago, they became parents of twins Krushna and Krushnavi.
 Meanwhile she was known also for her well-modulated voice that suited a characters of any age and class.
 That helped her in her vachikam performances, as an anchor and a voice artist.